The 13-Storey Treehouse: Plot

 The book begins with the narrator and fictional depiction of the author, Andy Griffiths, giving an introduction to himself, his friend and illustrator Terry Denton, and their treehouse.

 Andy wakes up one morning, and on his way to getting breakfast, he meets Terry, painting a white cat yellow to turn it into a canary, or a "catnary".
 After being dropped from the treehouse, the cat grows wings and flies away.
 Andy and Terry are then greeted by their animal-loving friend Jill, who wants to find her pet cat, Silky.
-It turns out that the cat Terry painted was that exact cat.
+It turns out that the cat Terry painted was Silky.
 Andy and Terry try to remain innocent when Jill questions them.
 Right after Jill leaves, Andy and Terry receive a call via a 3D video phone by their publisher, Mr Big Nose, who is upset that the duo is behind schedule.

 They soon try to come up with ideas for a book, but Terry only has a few self-portraits of his finger.
 Since they're Terry's only pictures in his folder, he and Andy end up in an argument which starts a drawing competition.
-Once they compete for the best banana drawing, Andy gets upset and gets in a fight with Terry, armed with the giant banana Terry grew in the introduction.
+Once they compete for the best banana drawing, Andy gets upset and gets in a fight with Terry, armed with a giant banana Terry grew in the introduction.
 Terry ends up knocking Andy out and pours a bucket of water to save him.
-They come back to ideas for their book, and it turns out that Andy has four pages that read "Once upon a time".
+They come back to ideas for their book, and it turns out that Andy has four pages that read "Once upom a time".
+After Andy read his book, Terry noticed that the word "upon" was misspelled.
 But before anyone can say more, Terry gets distracted by television as his favorite show, Barky the Barking Dog, is airing.
-Andy is not amused at all and throws the TV out.
+After half an hour of watching Barky, Andy tries to get Terry to work on the book, but Terry says that his second-favourite show, Buzzy the Buzzing Fly, is about to start.
+Andy is not amused at all and throws the TV out the window.